Dimethoxy/Disflux/COMMITSTYLE.md

 - `revert`: Reverts a previous commit
 - `release`: Release-related changes, such as version bumps or changelog updates
 - `security`: Security-related fixes or updates
-- `ui`: UI-related changes or improvements (e.g., layout, buttons, visuals)
-- `behavior`: Changes that modify the behavior of an existing feature

 Use a relevant **scope** based on the folder or subsystem involved:
 - `app`: General things for the app